 When credit risk is on the rise, such as during an economic downturn, credit card companies may look at reducing consumers’ available credit limits to prevent against losses.
 Credit card line decreases are an industry practice where a company cuts a consumer’s credit limit on an existing account.
 A consumer’s available credit can disappear, sometimes without warning or subsequent explanation.

-A new CFPB report describes how credit card companies increasingly used credit line decreases during both the Great Recession and at the start of the COVID-19 pandemic.
+describes how credit card companies increasingly used credit line decreases during both the Great Recession and at the start of the COVID-19 pandemic.
 Due to the critical role credit plays in financial resiliency, especially during a downturn, we sought to examine the importance and impact of these decisions by credit card companies.

 The impact of limiting available credit lines

 Majority of decreased credit lines were not linked to recent credit card delinquencies

 Credit line decrease actions were four times as common if a consumer had a recent credit card delinquency.
 However, approximately 67 percent of consumers who experienced declines in their credit line showed no evidence of a recent credit card delinquency.